FKMTime/FKMTime/README.md

 You have to run WCA and WCA Live locally in order to import competition to the system and be able to enter results.

+## Production

+The system is designed to be configured from scratch for each competition.
+It is recommended to run the server on a computer located at the competition venue.